TinhHoaSolutions-EzHR/chatbot/docs/README.md

-# This is the documentation for the EzHr-Chatbot project.
+# EzHr-Chatbot LLM-based Assistant

-# DO NOT MERGE THIS BRANCH OR ANY PULL REQUEST RELATED TO THIS BRANCH
+This is the LLM-based assistant for the EzHr-Chatbot project.
+It makes use of RAG and LlamaIndex to provide a conversational interface for the users.

 # THIS BRANCH IS FOR DOCUMENTATION PURPOSES ONLY